 You are invited to Oolambeyan National Park to view one of the best examples of the Endangered Ecological Community Sandhill Pine Woodland in the Riverina.
 These woodlands are critical to the health of the region, supporting plants and animals and providing on-farm production benefits when integrated into farming systems.

-Find out how best to manage livestock grazing, how to revegetate sandhills through natural regeneration, planting and direct seeding, and the funding currently available to land-holders.
+Find out how best to manage livestock grazing, how to revegetate sandhills through natural regeneration, planting and direct seeding, and hear about the funding currently available to land-holders.

 We will talk openly about the challenges and successes of managing sandhills including rabbits, biocontrol, boxthorn and weeds.